Rummy Rules

 Every turn begins with drawing a card from the stock or the discard pile.
 You can then play as many of the subsequently explained moves, as your hand cards allow.
 You can only make moves during your own turn!

-Playing Melds
+Playing Melds in Rummy

 In Rummy, you play combinations of cards, which are called melds.
 Playing them is also called melding.
-A meld must consist of at least three cards.
+A meld in Rummy must consist of at least three cards.
 Before making any other move in a round, you must play an initial meld.
 But first, we look at the two types of melds in Rummy – groups and runs.

 Icon Rummy Group